Skip to main content

 • Area of Intervention I: Basic, transversal and professional skills of children, young people and adults.
 Lines of action: Strengthening cooperation among higher education institutions at national and international levels, including learner mobility; supporting cooperation among institutions and organisations involved in skills development at local, regional, national and international levels.

-• Areas of Intervention II, III and IV: Skills development in formal education and outside formal education – management and teaching / training staff (including students in initial teacher training programmes) and staff involved in initial and in-service training of management and teaching / training staff.
-Lines of action: Promoting local and international mobility of staff; promoting national and international good practices in education; enhancing skills for the development and management of national and transnational projects; supporting the establishment of, and participation in, collaboration networks at local, regional, national and international levels.
+• Areas of Intervention II, III and IV: Skills development in formal education and outside formal education – management and teaching / training staff (including students in initial teacher training programmes), staff involved in initial and in-service training of management and teaching / training staff.
+Lines of action: Promoting local and international mobility of staff; promoting national and international good practices in education; enhancing skills for the development and management of national and transnational projects; supporting the establishment of, and participation in collaboration networks at local, regional, national and international levels.

 • Area of Intervention VII: Cooperation between employers and formal and non-formal education providers.
 Lines of action: extending the range and improving the quality of local and international practical placements and internships for learners and teaching / training staff; promoting placements and internships; promoting local and international mobility.